LunaC25/csPortfolio/README.md

 ### * [Dice](https://lunac25.github.io/dice3/)
 <br>__About the project__
 <br>In this project, I learned to work with Math.random() in order to make the die appear as I wanted them to.
----
+***
 ### * [Chemotaxis](https://lunac25.github.io/chemotaxis4/)
 <br>__About the project__
 <br>I enjoyed this project.
-My
+My code did not redraw the background constantly like many others, so you are able to create images with the old particles.
+The particles that show on the screen as blue are the movement, and yellow is the final location.
+When you press your mouse, it redraws to remove the blue particles!
----
+***
 ### * [Starfield](https://lunac25.github.io/starfield5/)
 <br>__About the project__
 <br>This was probably my favorite project.
-For this project, I used
+For this project, I used interfaces to make my stars.
+My oddball particles are my favorite, because they are always drawn in a different location, with different colors, and a different radius for their circular movement.
+The most challenging part was using pi to create the circular movement.
----
+***
 ### * [BU Presentation](https://lunac25.github.io/lightning2/college.html)
 <br>__About the project__
 <br>For this assignment, we researched the Computer Science program at a particular college.
 I chose Belmont University in Nashville, and spoke to Dr. Hooper in order to learn more about Comp Sci in college!